qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step3.md

 Why the Kubernetes did it in that way?
 So, with this approach we can do a very fine tuning of the Deployment behaviour.
 For example, we can configre Deployment to scale the current ReplicaSet before creating a new Pods, or we can configure it to create ALL of the new Pods and only them remove the old ones (like blue/green deployment strategy).
 So, with these features, we can do a very great configuration of our deployment process.

 Sorry for such a long epilogue, I guess it wasn't so boring.
 Let's back to our Deployment.
 To prove, that I'm not lying, let's get all of the resources that Kubernetes created with our Deployment file: `kubectl get deployment,replicaset,pod`{{execute}}.
 As you can see, I'm not a liar!
-There are 1 Deployment, 1 ReplicaSet and 1 Pod.
+There are 1 Deployment, 1 ReplicaSet and 3 Pods.

 Since we gave our resources the `app: nginx` label, let's filter the output in this way.
 Of course it will not change anything in our case, but in real life it must be so hard to navigate through hundrends of resources.
 For this, run the following command: `kubectl get deployment,replicaset,pod -l app=nginx`{{execute}}.